asolove/asolove.github.io/sketchpad/references.md

 - [Curiosity and Possibility: The Ivan Sutherland Story](https://www.youtube.com/watch?v=vPsFPmgT0YM) A retrospective video made by the National Inventors' Hall of Fame

+### Programming languages and styles

+- [Graphical Communication and Control Languages](https://archive.org/details/TN_Graphical_Communication_and_Control_Languages_20171030_0025/page/n3/mode/2up), L.B.
+Roberts, Information System Sciences: Proc Second Congress, 1965 describes a new programming language built after the influence of Sketchpad, CORAL (Class Oriented Ring Association Language)
+- [Associated processing of line drawings](https://dl.acm.org/doi/pdf/10.1145/1478786.1478864) describes Sketchpad and subseequent attempts to represent graphical data in memory for efficient processing and display.
+Discusses CORAL and GRAPHIC-2
+- [Machine perception of three-dimensional solids](https://dspace.mit.edu/handle/1721.1/11589) was Lawrence Roberts' Ph.D. dissertation, submitted the same year as Sutherland's.
+It is one of the first papers in computer vision, tackling the problem of taking a 2D line drawing and having the computer reconstruct the 3D solids that are represented.
+The ring structure used is a lightly-modified version of the one used in Sketchpad.
+Sutherland is credited several times for providing inspiration and debugging help.
+The object detection algorithm also uses a generic error minimization approach that shares a lot in common with Sketchpad's constraint solver.

+- "Programming Languages: History and Fundamentals", Sammet, Jean E., P-H 1969.
+An early catalog of programming languages.
+CORAL is mentioned on p.462, in the same chapter ("String and List Programming Languages") as Lisp and SNOBOL.

 ### User interfaces

+- [paint: a history](https://kristenroos.ca/timeline) traces the timeline of UIs for drawing via computers, noting Sketchpad and later programs.
 - Citation for Computer Lib / Dream machines, summary of Sketchpad on DM23.

   - Also cites "wheel of reincarnation" paper, above